How to Turn Emotion Into Productivity: 5 Steps to Better Decisions

 Step 1: Study to Understand

-The foundation of success is a solid understanding, which is gained through deep immersion in the relevant topic and identifying what is truly important.
-In the first step, it’s necessary to separate all the non-essential (including biased beliefs) and study the facts.
-To deepen your understanding, honesty about what you don’t know is crucial.
-These gaps need to be identified and filled.
+The foundation of success is solid understanding, gained through deep immersion in the topic and identifying what truly matters.
+In this step, separate the non-essential from the essential (including biased beliefs) and study the facts.
+Be honest about what you don’t know.
+Identify those gaps and fill them.

 Step 2: Ask the Right Questions

-Instead of getting stuck in empty thoughts, seek answers to priority questions that clarify the situation and expand understanding—this will bring you closer to achieving your goals.
-While emotional experiences are a senseless waste of time, the right questions help uncover hidden connections that put everything in its place.
+Instead of getting stuck in empty thoughts, ask key questions that clarify the situation and expand your understanding—this will bring you closer to your goals.
+Emotional reactions are often unhelpful; the right questions reveal hidden connections and put things in perspective.

 Step 3: Develop Ideas